- Can I apply before I receive my degree?

 In case you have been shortlisted and have attended the interviews you cannot apply a second time irrespectively of whether you have successfully passed or failed the admission interview.

-Students who submitted a complete application will be informed on the dash board about the outcome.
+Students who submitted a complete application will be informed on the dash board about the outcome and in an email.
 If possible, they will know about the result by the end of the month of the application deadline (end of July, end of December).
-There will be no e-mail correspondence on the decision.
+There will be no further correspondence on the decision.

-The "University best-scale-value" is the best grade your university awards (e.g. 6 in Switzerland, 1 in Germany), whereas the "worst-scale-value" is the lowest degree (e.g. 1 in Switzerland, 5 in Germany).
-If a percentage system is used in your country, just indicate the "best-scale-value" and "worst-scale-value" in percentage.
+The "University best possible grade" is the best grade your university awards (e.g. 6 in Switzerland, 1 in Germany), whereas the "worst possible grade" is the lowest degree (e.g. 1 in Switzerland, 5 in Germany).
+If a percentage system is used in your country, just indicate the "best-grade-value" and "worst-grade-value" in percentage.

 PhD studies, Tuition Fees, Employment, Living in Switzerland